-OUTCOME 5: JOB CREATION
+OBJECTIVE 8: JOB CREATION

-Impact Management Outcome: To create employment opportunities with potential for skills transfer, for members of the local community.
-An estimated 15 temporary jobs opportunities per house for approximately 5 months, will be created during Potential impact to be promoted promoted construction phase.
-(15 x 5 x 5) • There may be opportunities to transfer skills from more experienced workers to less experienced workers.
-Impact Management Outcome The local community benefits from the employment opportunities created during the construction phase.
-IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period Time period No mitigation required for this positive benefit.
-However, where practical preference must be given to previously disadvantaged individuals from the local community when appointing contractors/ workers.
-Skills transfer between members of the workforce should be encouraged Contractor Construction phase Performance Indicator The majority of the construction team is from the local disadvantaged individuals.
-Skills transfer from experienced to lease •
+Impact Management Objective: To create employment opportunities with potential for skills transfer, for members of the local community. • Temporary jobs opportunities i olemidrimpder to be promoted There may be opportunities to transfer skills from more ex xperienced workers to less e xperienced workers.
+Impact Management Outcome More spending by labourers within their community (e.g., spaza shops, etc.) will lead to eco nomic growth in the local impact management outcome community.
+IMPACT MANAGEMENT ACTIONS IMPACT MANAGEMENT ACTIONS Mitigation measure Mitigation measure Responsible party Time period No mitigation required for this provide the second se positive benefit.
+However, where practical preference must be Contractor Construction phase given to previously disadvante aged individuals from the local community when appointing contractors/ workers.
+Skills transfer between members of the workforce should be encouraged Performance Indicator community, with preferen nce given to historically disadvantaged individuals.
+Skills transfer from experienced to less experienced workers is actively encouraged on tively encouraged on site.

-12. Environmental impact management post construction rehabilitation phase
+12. Environmental impact management operational phase and site rehabilitation

 After all construction activities have ceased, the sites must be cleared of all construction related equipment, materials, facilities and waste.
-In addition all disturbed surfaces - including disturbed areas around the structures and all areas utilised for site facilities - must be stabilised, rehabilitated and provided with a suitable cover.
+In addition, all disturbed surfaces - including disturbed areas around the structures and all areas utilised for site facilities - must be stabilised, rehabilitated and provided with a suitable cover.
 All temporary access roads constructed must rehabilitated and access must be restricted from the public.

-The environmental management outcome (goal) for this phase is to:
+The environmental management objective (goal) for this phase is to:

-• Rehabilitate & stabilise disturbed areas and ensure environmentally sensitive closure of the construction sites.
+- Rehabilitate & stabilise disturbed areas and ensure environmentally sensitive closure of the construction sites. - Prevent contamination of the river

-OUTCOME 1: SITE CLOSURE & REHABILITATION
+OBJECTIVE 1: SITE CLOSURE & REHABILITATION